 In 2011 ICS Vortex confirmed an Arcturus reunion show at ProgPower USA 2011 Festival.
 In addition, Vortex also said “Beloved freaks!
 ProgPower USA 2011 will host the first Arcturus concert in 5 years.
 This is our first performance in the United States, and since we’re all retarded, probably the last.”.
 The show was later cancelled due to “hibernation sickness” and “outdated parts”.

 Arcturus was supposed to play its first reunion show at Avant-Garde Night vol. 2 in Poland, but it was cancelled and they rescheduled show to January.
 They played a show September 9th, 2011 at the KICK Nattklubb & Scene in Kristiansand, Norway.
-When asked about it by a fan on his facebook, Vortex said “yes I can confirm once again that Arcturus is on” In an interview published by Lords of Metal webzine, ICS Vortex says Arcturus are working on a new album.
+When asked about it by a fan on his facebook, Vortex said “yes I can confirm once again that Arcturus is on” In an interview published by Lords of Metal webzine, ICS Vortex said Arcturus were working on a new album.
+The band’s fifth album, Arcturian, was released in 2015.

 Official Myspace: http://www.myspace.com/arcturusnorway